opensearch-project/sql/docs/developing.rst

 For unit test:

 * Put your test class in the same package in src/test/java so you can access and test package-level method.
 * Make sure you are testing against the right abstraction with dependencies mocked.
-For example a bad practice is to create many classes by ESActionFactory class and write test cases on very high level.
+For example a bad practice is to create many classes by OpenSearchActionFactory class and write test cases on very high level.
 This makes it more like an integration test.

 For integration test: